Understanding Network Bandwidth vs Latency

 3. Monitor and analyze network bottlenecks

 Make note of your network traffic flows at different times of the day to pinpoint bottlenecks.
 You can reduce the latency of congested network nodes by adding more processing power or network adapters to a particular server.
 Reducing the number of nodes and centralizing network connection points can also cut down on latency.

 Keep in mind that this does not mean it's your responsibility to stay awake 24/7 and keep track of your servers!
 Let modern software work for you.
 Most cloud services have built-in, free software that will show you charts of your peak usage times.
 You can usually configure these to automatically provision more infrastructure in advance on intervals to save money and time.

 Admins should know exactly how data moves from in-house equipment, across various servers and finally to users' devices.
 Auditing tools like CloudSleuth and Stackdriver can help you chart the course of your data's travels.
 These services simulate real-world app conditions and run simultaneous transactions on servers set up in different locations worldwide.
 They then measure the response time of the application hosted at different cloud providers to create a map of the journey, which can steer your optimization efforts.

-There are a few “quick wins” that you can implement to help further reduce latency.
-These include:
+There are a few quick tips that you can implement to help further reduce latency.

-Now that we are at the dawn of the fifth generation of wireless networks, we can expect to see old challenges become a distant memory, but new ones will inevitably arise.
-Broadband has made the web much faster in comparison to what it was only 10 years ago, but we still have a ways to go to get around the latency limitations that prohibit truly lightning-fast internet service.
+Now that we are at the dawn of a new generation of networks, we can expect to see old challenges become a distant memory, but new ones will inevitably arise.
+Broadband has made the web much faster in comparison to what it was only 10 years ago, but we still have a ways to go before getting around the latency limitations with ease that prohibit truly lightning fast internet service.